gamell/gamell.io/README.md

     grunt build

-Which by default will build the minified, uglified, optimized version of the site in the dist/ directory.
+Which by default will build the minified, uglyfied, optimized version of the site in the dist/ directory.

 Furthermore, if you want to push directly to your FTP host of choice, you can do so by editing the `Grunt.js` file ( editing the ftpush section) and creating a `.ftpush` file in your root directory.
 You can find more information here: https://github.com/inossidabile/grunt-ftpush